mediacloud/backend/doc/extractor.markdown

 Here are some of the places to look for specific bits of code:

-* `MediaWords::DBI::Downloads::extract()` - does some preprocessing on the content and then calls the extraction method specified in `mediawords.yml` -> `mediawords.extractor_method` (always the Python Readability extractor in production).
+* `MediaWords::DBI::Downloads::extract()` - does some preprocessing on the content and extracts text from it.
-* `MediaWords::Util::ThriftExtractor::get_extracted_html()` - calls the Thrift Python readability extractor web service to return extracted HTML from the raw HTML
-* `python_scripts/extractor_python_readability_server.py` - implementation of Thrift python readability web service
 * `MediaWords::StoryVectors::update_story_sentences_and_language() - does all of the above stuff after the extraction proper (parses sentences, assigns languages, queues further work, etc.)